 |The Company is subject to number of significant litigations. ||Our audit procedure included the following : |

 |Due to complexity involved in these litigation and regulatory claims management's judgment regarding recognition and measurement of provisions for these legal proceedings is inherently uncertain and might change over time as the outcomes of the legal cases are determined.
-Accordingly it has been considered as a key matter. ||Verifying that the accounting and / or disclosure as the case may be in the financial statements made by the Company is in accordance with the assessment of legal counsel / management based on the information currently available to the Company. |
+Accordingly it has been considered as a key matter. || Obtaining an understanding of the risk analyses performed by the Company with related supporting documentation and studying written statements from internal and external legal experts where applicable. |

-| || Obtaining representation letter from the management on the assessment of these matters as per SA 580 (revised) Written representations. |
+| || Obtaining representation letter from the management on the assessment of these matters as per SA 580 (revised) - Written representations. |

-The Company's Board of Directors is responsible for the other information.
-The otherinformation comprises the Management Discussion & Analysis and Director's Reportincluded in the Annual Report but does not include the FinancialStatements and our auditor's report thereon.
+The Company's Board of Directors is responsible for the otherinformation.
+The other information comprises the management discussion & analysis anddirector's report included in the annual report but does not include the FinancialStatements and our auditor's report thereon.

 Our opinion on the Financial Statements does not cover the otherinformation and we do not express any form of assurance conclusion thereon.

 In connection with our audit of the Financial Statements ourresponsibility is to read the other information and in doing so consider whether theother information is materially inconsistent with the Financial Statements or ourknowledge obtained in the audit or otherwise appears to be materially misstated.

 If based on the work we have performed we conclude that there is amaterial misstatement of this other information; we are required to report that fact.
 Wehave nothing to report in this regard.

 Management's Responsibility for the Financial Statements

-The Company's Board of Directors is responsible for the mattersstated in Section 134(5) of the Act with respect to the preparation of these FinancialStatements that give a true and fair view of the state of affairs (financial position)loss (financial performance including other comprehensive income) cash flows and the statement of changesin equity of the Company in accordance with the accounting principles generally acceptedin India including Indian Accounting Standards (Ind AS') prescribed underSection 133 of the Act read with relevant rules issued thereunder.
+The Company's Board of Directors is responsible for the mattersstated in Section 134(5) of the Act with respect to the preparation of these FinancialStatements that give a true and fair view of the state of affairs (financial position)loss (financial performance including other comprehensive income) cash flows and changesin equity of the Company in accordance with the accounting principles generally acceptedin India including Indian Accounting Standards (Ind AS') prescribed underSection 133 of the Act read with relevant rules issued thereunder.

 This responsibility also includes maintenance of adequate accountingrecords in accordance with the provisions of the Act for safeguarding of the assets of theCompany and for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe Financial Statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.
 In preparing the Financial Statementsmanagement is responsible for assessing the Company's ability to continue as a goingconcern disclosing as applicable matters related to going concern and using the goingconcern basis of accounting unless management either intends to liquidate the Company orto cease operations or has no realistic alternative but to do so.
 Those Board ofDirectors are also responsible for overseeing the Company's financial reportingprocess

 Auditors' Responsibility for the audit of the Financial Statements

 Our objectives are to obtain reasonable assurance about whether theFinancial Statements as a whole are free from material misstatement whether due to fraudor error and to issue an auditor's report that includes our opinion.
 Reasonableassurance is a high level of assurance but is not a guarantee that an audit conducted inaccordance with SAs will always detect a material misstatement when it exists.Misstatements can arise from fraud or error and are considered material if individuallyor in the aggregate they could reasonably be expected to influence the economic decisionsof users taken on the basis of these Financial Statements.

 As part of an audit in accordance with SAs we exercise professionaljudgment and maintain professional skepticism throughout the audit.
 We also:

 Identify and assess the risks of material misstatement of the FinancialStatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
 The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.

 Obtain an understanding of internal financial controls relevant to theaudit in order to design audit procedures that are appropriate in the circumstances.
 Undersection 143(3) (i) of the Act we are also responsible for expressing our opinion onwhether the Company has adequate internal financial controls system in place and theoperating effectiveness of such controls.

 Evaluate the appropriateness of accounting policies used and thereasonableness of accounting estimates and related disclosures made by management.

-Conclude on the appropriateness of management's use of the goingconcern basis of accounting and based on the audit evidence obtained whether a materialuncertainty exists related to events or conditions that may cast significant doubt on the ability ofthe Company to continue as a going concern.
-If we conclude that a materialuncertainty exists we are required to draw attention in our Auditor's Report to the relateddisclosures in the Financial Statements or if such disclosures are inadequate tomodify our opinion.
-Our conclusions are based on the audit evidence obtained up to the date ofour Auditor's Report.
+Conclude on the appropriateness of management's use of the goingconcern basis of accounting and based on the audit evidence obtained whether a materialuncertainty exists related to events or conditions that may cast significant doubt on theability of the Company to continue as a going concern.
+If we conclude that a materialuncertainty exists we are required to draw attention in our auditor's report to therelated disclosures in the Financial Statements or if such disclosures are inadequate tomodify our opinion.
+Our conclusions are based on the audit evidence obtained up to thedate of our auditor's report.
 However future events or conditions may cause theCompany to cease to continue as a going concern.

 Evaluate the overall presentation structure and content of theFinancial Statements including the disclosures and whether the Financial Statementsrepresent the underlying transactions and events in a manner that achieves fairpresentation.

 We communicate with those charged with governance regarding amongother matters the planned scope and timing of the audit and significant audit findingsincluding any significant deficiencies in internal control that we identify during ouraudit.

 We also provide those charged with governance with a statement that wehave complied with relevant ethical requirements regarding independence and tocommunicate with them all relationships and other matters that may reasonably be thoughtto bear on our independence and where applicable related safeguards.

 From the matters communicated with those charged with governance wedetermine those matters that were of most significance in the audit of the FinancialStatements of the current year and are therefore the key audit matters.
 We describe thesematters in our auditor's report unless law or regulation precludes public disclosureabout the matter or when in extremely rare circumstances we determine that a mattershould not be communicated in our report because the adverse consequences of doing sowould reasonably be expected to outweigh the public interest benefits of suchcommunication.

 Report on Other Legal and Regulatory Requirements